Joint City Council/Planning & Zoning Meeting

 Finally, the Funding focus area looks to capitalize on some of the resources the TAC is already receiving and leverage those assets to fund studies to provide support for the other focus areas, as well as support events that have the opportunity to grow into large magnet events.
 In addition to using the resources that the TAC already has, the plan outlines ways to increase the tourism fund by 50% through different revenue opportunities.

 City Council Meeting

-Staff reported that revenue is higher than expected through November 2017 in the General Fund.
-Local sales tax is trending upwards due to increased activity in many categories.
-Growth is trending upwards thus increasing the amount of revenue collected for development related growth (permitting, planning, inspections).
-There has also been a change in timing for intergovernmental revenue that has increased what we have received from the Arizona Department of Revenue when compared to budget.
-Uses through November for the General Fund are less than expected by $900,000.
+Revenue is trending higher than expected through February in the General Fund.
+Local sales tax is trending upwards due to increased activity in many categories but a portion of this revenue does go back out as an expenditure to reimburse development obligations.
+Growth is continuing to trend upwards, thus increasing the amount of revenue collected for development-related growth (permitting, planning, inspections).
+There has also been a change in timing for intergovernmental revenue that has increased what we have received from the DOR when compared to budget.
+Expenditures are currently trending below budget by 3%.

 Events & Meetings